LaGrange, Indiana: Education

 LaGrange has a public library, a branch of the La Grange County Public Library.

+The former LaGrange High School was built in 1877 and graduated its last high school class in 1964.
+It continued as a school for grades 4 through 9 until 1978, closing after 100 years.
+Soon after, the building was torn down.

 Communications

 LaGrange has only two numbered state or federal highways: U.S. Route 20 and State Road 9.
 It is seven miles away from the Howe-LaGrange interchange of the Indiana Toll Road.
 It has no scheduled airline or passenger rail service.